mui/material-ui/docs/src/pages/customization/density/density.md

 ## Applying density

-We won't cover possible use cases or considerations for density in your applications.
+We won't cover possible use cases, or considerations for using density in your application.
-The Material design guidelines have a [comprehensive guide](https://material.io/design/layout/applying-density.html#typographic-density) covering those topics in more detail.
+The Material design guidelines have a [comprehensive guide](https://material.io/design/layout/applying-density.html#typographic-density) covering these topics in more detail.

 ## Implementing density

 Higher density can be applied to some components via props.
 The component pages have at least one example using the respective component with higher density applied.

-Depending on the component density is applied either via lower spacing or simply by reducing the size.
+Depending on the component, density is applied either via lower spacing, or simply by reducing the size.

 The following components have props applying higher density: